Ranked Robin

 Ranked Robin:

-In a Round Robin tournament, each contestant faces off against each other contestant and the one who wins the most matches wins the tournament.
+In a Round Robin tournament, each contestant faces off against each other contestant and if you win your matches you win the tournament.
 This is essentially how Ranked Robin works, but using ranked ballots, the whole tournament can happen all at once.
+The candidate preferred over all others wins.

 For voters or jurisdictions who are sold on the idea of ranked ballots, we strongly recommend Ranked Robin.
 Ranked Robin is a top-tier method for tallying ranked ballots that empowers voters to vote their conscience, doesn't waste votes, and delivers highly accurate, representative results.